 Please note that there is no “submit” button.

 You can change your application as many times as you like until the deadline.

 Some important documents you need to submit/upload are:

-- Valid Passport or National ID card showing your nationality: Upload clear and both sides of scanned copy of passport.
+Valid Passport or National ID card showing your nationality: Upload clear and both sides of the scanned copy of passport.

 That’s all.
 These are the only documents you need to upload and submit in your application portal.
 Some universities have an optional field to upload extra documents like work experience certificates.
 If you have, you can upload them.
 Otherwise, just leave it as it is.
 It’s not mandatory.

 Keep in mind that the application process of Norway is lengthy.
 It takes around 2-3 months to get a reply.
 Either positive or negative.
 If you are thinking to quit your job already, do it after you get a positive response from the University.
 Normally, they will send you a copy of Acceptance Letter via email in early March.
 Luckily, I got mine in mid-February.
 It solely depends on the University to University.

 Do not instantly accept the offer in panic.
 Wait for other universities’ replies as well.
 You’ll have enough time to pick the right course and University for you.
 Have some patience.
 Some Universities have a deadline to take-it-or-leave-it option.
 Either way, it’s your call.